jasonmhead/Word-Context-Distance/README.md

 ------------------------
 This is exploratory learning code, for more complex application you might want to check out something like
-- word2vect conccept in Python: improved version with better performance than Google's word2vect: https://github.com/piskvorky/gensim/
+- word2vect concept in Python: improved version with better performance than Google's word2vect: https://github.com/piskvorky/gensim/

 - and Rosetta could be useful as well: